-Persons Covered- Any assessee (except local authority and every artificial juridical person wholly or partly funded by the Government).
+Persons Covered- Any assessee (except local authority and every artificial juridical person Prepared by 19/38 wholly or partly funded by the Government).

 Eligible Amount- Contribution given by assessee to political parties or an electoral trust.

 Extent of Deduction-100% of the amount paid as contribution.